kimiazhu/kimiazhu.github.io/_posts/2016-05-02-what_are_the_open_source_licenses_talk_about.markdown

 ---
 layout:     post
-title:      "What We Talk About When We Talk About Open Source License"
+title:      "What We Talk About When We Talk About Open Source"
 date:       2016-05-02 12:20:00 +08:00
 lastmod: 	2016-05-02 12:20:00 +08:00
 author:     "KC"